 The Cup and Handle is a great trading pattern.
 It’s easy to spot, scan for, and we have strict criteria we can look for to find high-quality trades.
 See the Cup and Handle Swing Trading Strategy article and video for more on how to trade that pattern.

-This same scanning process can also be used to find Triangle patterns and Double Consolidations patterns.
+This same scanning process can also be used to find Triangle/Contraction patterns, rounded bottom continuation patterns, and Double Consolidation patterns.

 Scanning or screening is the time-consuming part of swing trading.
 Placing a trade takes only seconds.
 Scanning can take 20 to 60 minutes depending on how many stocks there are on the list.
-Each week, assuming conditions are favorable for trading, I publish a Swing Trading Stock Watchlist.

 Scanning reduces the number of stocks down a manageable number by only showing me the stocks that meet certain parameters (discussed below).